ibm-cloud-docs/discovery-data/entity-extractor.md

     Use a naming convention that works for your data.
 The built-in Entities enrichment uses initial capitals and no spaces, for example `EmailAddress`.
 To distinguish your entities from entities that are extracted by other enrichments, you might want to use a different convention.
 1. Optional: Pick the color to use for highlighting text in the document that you want to label as an example of this entity type.

-    You can click a color from the *Label color* palette, click the *Renew color* icon to tab from one color to the next, or use a custom color by specifying its hexadecimal color code (#fff0f7).
+    You can click a color from the *Label color* palette, click the *Renew color* icon to tab from one color to the next.
+To use a custom color, specify its hexadecimal color code (#fff0f7).
 1. Click **Create**.
 1. Repeat this process to add all of the entity types that you want the extractor to recognize.